 Is It worth the investment?

-An inverter then converts the energy from the solar cells into electricity for your home.
+An inverter converts the suns energy from the solar cells into electricity for your home.
 Your home will use this power as you generate it and you’ll import any extra you need from the grid.

 If you have a battery added to your system you can store up the energy to use as and when you choose.
 You can also choose to top up your battery storage unit in the evening when electricity is cheaper.